-Some of our "interesting" Grisenthwaites were also mentioned in The Grisenthwaite Name Through Time.
+Some of our "interesting" Grisenthwaites are also mentioned in The Grisenthwaite Name Through Time.

-Several families were found in Cumberland at Castle Sowerby in the 16th century in Manorial Court documents and Wills and were centred around the How Bound district.
+Several families have been found in Cumberland at Castle Sowerby in the 16th century in Manorial Court documents and Wills and were centred around the How Bound district.
 By the mid-18th century one male had moved to Liverpool and so the start of the Lancashire branch of the Grisenthwaites.
 One male also moved to Grantham, Lincs at this time.
-Several Grisenthwaite families moved to the town of Penrith, Cumberland, the farming traditions left behind and became stone masons and builders.
+A number of Grisenthwaite families also moved to the nearest town of Penrith, Cumberland in the 18th century, their farming traditions left behind and became stone masons and builders.
 By the 19th century there were Grisenthwaites in different counties in England and Scotland and also several emigrations.

 BMDs recorded in the GRO 1837-2004 with surname Grisenthwaite and variants:

 With the Yorkshire Gristhwaites the earliest recording is 1312-1338 Thomas de Gristhwayte listed as the 9th Abbot of Jervaulx Abbey near Masham, North Yorkshire.
+Later Yorkshire Gristhwaites seem to have evolved into Gricewith and variants.
 We are unable as yet to connect the Yorkshire Gristhwaites to the Cumberland Grisenthwaites.

 The one name study includes: